Lina Braknytė: Life

 She played several roles during the Soviet era, from 1964 to 1972.
-She is well known for playing lead role in 1964 movie The Girl and the Echo.
+She is well known for playing the lead role in the 1964 movie The Girl and the Echo.
 The film is in Lithuanian and is known as The Last Day of Vacations in Lithuania.
 The movie, based on a story by Yuri Nagibin, depicts a young girl Vika enjoying the last days of summer vacations in a sea resort somewhere in the south.
 A scene where she is depicted swimming nude was criticized by teachers from Klaipėda who requested city officials to forbid its distribution.
 For her role in Dubravka, Braknytė was awarded the Best Actress in the republican film festival in 1967.

 After high school, Braknytė moved to Moscow to study at the Gerasimov Institute of Cinematography, but she was not successful and returned to Vilnius.
 She did not act in any other films.